ManiacalLabs/ManiacalLabs.com/content/posts/2020/9/CyberPlotter/index.md

 {{< youtube SIzmbvQwSyo >}}

 I tried a box full of various markers and, honestly, the best was always the venerable Sharpie.
-They are consistent and laser a long time before going dry.
+They are consistent and last a long time before going dry.

-Like the pen lift mechanism, the airbrush is controlled via an ATTiny85 but with a and MOSFET at the output instead.
+Like the pen lift mechanism, the airbrush is controlled via an ATTiny85 but with a MOSFET at the output instead.
 The ATTiny is not strictly required in this case but it allows me to do some signal filtering as well as make sure that the MOSFET gets enough current to be driven quickly.

 Oh... and purely because Sharpie makes fluorescent markers, it has UV lights :D